abtExp/100daysOfMLCode/Week 1(29-12-2018 - 04-01-2019 )/Readme.md

 ###### Day 3: (31/12/2018) <a href='https://github.com/abtExp/100daysOfMLCode/tree/master/Week%201(29-12-2018%20-%2004-01-2019%20)/day%203(31-12-2018)'>  :star: </a>
+* Submitted My Entry To The Quora Kaggle Competetion
+* Worked on a new kernel
+* Watched Course Material

 ###### Day 4: (01/01/2019) <a href='https://github.com/abtExp/100daysOfMLCode/tree/master/Week%201(29-12-2018%20-%2004-01-2019%20)/day%204(01-01-2019)'>  :star: </a>
+* Made The Kernel For Humpback whale id competetion
+* Watched the course material

 ###### Day 5: (02/01/2019) <a href='https://github.com/abtExp/100daysOfMLCode/tree/master/Week%201(29-12-2018%20-%2004-01-2019%20)/day%205(02-01-2019)'>  :star: </a>